 - Just after the tent is squared under the tarp, stake it to the ground.
 Tent stakes might be easy to bend, but if you are on the hard rocky ground, you will probably be obligated to use some blunt objects to knock down a little.
 When you don’t have problems with the ground, use the standard metal tent stakes, in order to fit through the flaps at the corner, and push them into the ground.

 - The last step is to put an extra material for the rain, in case the weather gets bad.
 This material called the rain fly will be used like an extra layer to cover the tent.
 This sheet of extra material comes together with the tent, and has poles that correspond to the tent to make the setup process easy.
 The tent instructions will teach you how to put this extra rain fly and to set up all this together.
+Check out our piece on how to waterproof your tent for more insight.

 What to do if a Part is Missing